Omanshi19/Omanshi_Kaushal_Resume/README.md

 # 👋 Hi, I'm Omanshi Kaushal

 Curious by nature, builder by choice.
-I like working at the intersection of **tech, problem-solving, and impact** — whether that’s shipping full-stack apps, experimenting with AI, or building in Web3.
+I like working at the intersection of **tech, problem-solving, and impact,** whether that’s shipping full-stack apps, experimenting with AI or building in Web3.

 ---